GabbyBarajasBroussard/natural-language-processing-project/README.md

 ## Project Goals:

+- The purpose of this project is to scape data from Github repository README files covering different Animal Crossing topics.
+The goal is to build a machine learning model that will predict what programming language the repository is based off of the given text in the README.
+-
 - All files referenced in this presentation are available in the github repository for this project: https://github.com/GabbyBarajasBroussard/natural-language-processing-project